Learning Health Index (LHI) Study 2021

 The Learning Health Framework is a comprehensive model comprising 8 distinct dimensions of learning that contribute to an organization’s learning health.
 There are 5 Stages of Learning Health built into each of these dimensions.
 The framework includes a self-assessment tool designed from an HR and L&D practitioner’s point of view, covering key aspects that define a healthy learning organization.

 The Learning Health Index is an aggregate of scores on each of the 8 dimensions of learning health across a 5-point scale.

 LEARNING STRATEGY & BUSINESS PLANNING:

 The extent to which the current and future needs of the business drive the learning strategy and plans in the organization.
 How are learning & development budgets prepared and allocated?
 How agile is the learning function to change course and respond to business requirements?

 What learning metrics are used to measure efficiency and effectiveness of learning?
 To what extent does an organization use data analytics, predictive modelling in taking decisions related to talent and learning?

 What importance does the organization place on learning?
 Who takes accountability and what are the consequences related to learning?
 How are learners recognized and rewarded in the organization?
-What role do leaders, managers, and team members have to play?
+What roles do leaders, managers and team members play?

-What are technologies being used and to what extent in leading, enabling, managing and supporting learning and development and the ‘learner’ in the organization?
-How are learning technologies integrated with enterprise systems and with each other?
+What technologies are being used and to what extent in leading, enabling, managing and supporting learning and development as well as the ‘learner’ in the organization?
+How are learning technologies integrated with enterprise systems and with one another?